The Drab Princess, the Black Cat, and the Satisfying Break-Up: Manga

 A manga adaptation illustrated by Asana Haine began serialization on Futabasha's Gaugau Monster website on December 9, 2020.
 Haine would illustrate the manga until the fifth volume and was replaced by Netsurō Ohitashi.
-The manga's chapters have been collected into nine (including one released digital-only) tankōbon volumes as of May 2025.
+The manga's chapters have been collected into eleven (including three released digital-only) tankōbon volumes as of June 2026.

 The manga adaptation is published in English on NTT Solmare's MangaPlaza website under the title Gloomy Princess and the Black Cat's Peaceful Engagement Annulment.